peaceiris/Discordeno/README.md

 # Discordeno

-Version 1 of this library is complete.
-The only concern is that it has not been heavily tested by developers yet.
-If any bugs are found while testing please open an issue and I will patch it ASAP. **If you are brave enough to help test it, I would welcome your help.**
+Version 2(v2 branch) of this library is complete.

 Discord API library wrapper in Deno